ChrisEMeier/holygrails/README.md

 -----------------------------
 (A Grails Sample App)

 The application has several branches, representing stages in the development of the application.
-Switch from one to another using the 'git checkout -b' command followed by the name of the tag.
+Switch from one to another using the 'git checkout -b' command followed by the name of the branch.

 Use the 'git branch' command by itself to see the list of available branches.